Galbreath History, Family Crest & Coats of Arms

 During the Middle Ages, there was no basic set of rules and scribes wrote according to sound.
 The correct spelling of Scottish names were further compromised after many haphazard translations from Gaelic to English and back.
 Spelling variations of the name Galbreath include Galbraith, Galbreath, Galbreith, Galbreth, Galbrith, Galberth and many more.

 Another 44 words (3 lines of text) are included under the topic Early Galbreath Notables in all our PDF Extended History products and printed products wherever possible.

 Scots left their country by the thousands to travel to Australia and North America.
 Desperate for freedom and an opportunity to fend for themselves, many paid huge fees and suffered under terrible conditions on long voyages.
 Still, for those who made the trip, freedom and opportunity awaited.
 In North America, many fought their old English oppressors in the American War of Independence.
 In recent years, Scottish heritage has been an increasingly important topic, as Clan societies and other organizations have renewed people's interest in their history.
 An examination of passenger and immigration lists shows many early settlers bearing the name of Galbreath:

-Galbreath Settlers in the United States in the 18th Century
+Galbreath Settlers in United States in the 18th Century

-Galbreath Settlers in the United States in the 19th Century
+Galbreath Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto Translation: Stronger when opposed.